 4. Walking Street Pattaya

-Let’s be honest people come to Pattaya for a reason, to enjoy the (in)famous nightlife the city offers.
+Let’s be honest people make solo trip to Pattaya for a reason, to enjoy the (in)famous nightlife the city offers.
 If you really looking go deeper into the rabbit hole or just want to stare the glitters from a distance head to the the walking street of Pattaya.
 I’ve not been to Vegas but I wonder would be able to match with the openness of Pattaya,

 If you are planning to come by car, take a taxi instead, as you might find impossible to find a parking spot.
 Alternatively, take a songthaews, they are just everywhere, get on and get off wherever you want.